-Students who can document illness at the time of the examination, are allowed to take the examination in the first following semester (semester without instruction).
+Students who can document illness at the time for the examination, are allowed to take the examination in the first following semester (semester without instruction)

 The reading list is compiled by the department and comprises around 1000-1500 pages.
 Teaching and examination are based on the reading list.

 The reading list is published by June 1st for the autumn semester and by December 1st for the spring semester.

 The Programme Committee for The Study of Religions

 The Programme Committee for The Study of Religions, Department of Archaeology, History, Cultural Studies- and Religion

 Department of Archaeology, History, Cultural Studies- and Religion